elmahio/documentation/docs/cli-export.md

 # Exporting log messages from the CLI

 The `export` command is used to export one or more log messages from a log to JSON.
-The command will eventually replace the [Elmah.Io.Exporter](/export-data-from-elmah-io-to-json/) tool.

 ## Usage